 - 2 Pupil Council Representatives from each class

-The Y6 children also lead ‘peer group’ sessions termly.
-These involve children from every class having a say in a topical school matter, or being involved in a school project e.g. planting out bedding in our school flower beds.
+The Y6 children also lead ‘peer group’ sessions on a termly basis.
+These involve children from every class having a say in a topical school matter, or being involved in a school project (e.g. planting out bedding in our school flower beds).

 Children also volunteer to be librarians; they take responsibility for keeping the library tidy and well-organised.

-When provided with these opportunities, we have seen children develop strong leadership skills and are proud of the impact this focus has had on outcomes for pupils, preparing them well for secondary school and for the future beyond.
+When provided with these opportunities, we have seen children develop strong leadership skills and they are proud of the impact they have on younger pupils - preparing them well for secondary school and for the future beyond.